NAMiedema/BulletWhale.HoloToolkit.AnchorManagement/README.md

 Custom commands can be implemented aswell simply by implementing the ``IAnchorManagerCommand``.

-For further questions please place an ussue or contact us at n.a.miedema@student.tudelft.nl or j.vermeer-1@student.tudelft.nl
+For further questions please place an issue or contact us at n.a.miedema@student.tudelft.nl or j.vermeer-1@student.tudelft.nl